Examples – Tax payable on excess TFSA amount

 For the months of November and December, Jamal still had an excess TFSA amount, but because of the withdrawal he made, his remaining excess TFSA amount for those last two months was $1,400 (the prior excess amount of $2,200 less the withdrawal of $800).

-Luisa's unused TFSA contribution room at the end of 2011 was negative (–) $2,000.
-As of January 1, 2012, she was entitled to a new TFSA dollar limit of $5,000.
-This fully eliminated or absorbed the excess TFSA amount in her account.
-Luisa had available contribution room for $3,000 and, as long as she does not contribute more than this amount to her TFSA through the remainder of 2012, she would not have to pay any tax on an excess TFSA amount for 2012.
+Francine’s unused TFSA contribution room at the end of 2014 was negative (–) $2,000.
+As of January 1, 2015, she was entitled to a new TFSA dollar limit of $10,000.
+This fully eliminated the excess TFSA amount in her account.
+Francine had available contribution room of $8,000 and, as long as she does not contribute more than this amount to her TFSA through the remainder of 2015, she would not have to pay any tax on an excess TFSA amount for 2015.